 Exception for the RM 1M threshold requirements

-Medini Iskandar in Johor Malaysia, is designated as a special economic zone.
-It has no restriction on foreign ownership, minimum price threshold for foreigner buying property in Malaysia.
+Medini Iskandar property for sale in Johor Malaysia has no restriction on foreign ownership, minimum price threshold for foreigner buying property in Malaysia.
+Medini Iskandar is designated as a special economic zone.
 But under this zoning, the property developments are mostly leasehold instead of freehold property.